Updated: March 23, 2026

 Qualifying professionals may benefit from a flat 20 percent tax rate on income earned in Portugal and tax exemptions on certain foreign income, such as dividends, interest, and rent.
 These benefits will last for 10 years.

-To apply for the D2 Visa Portugal, you must:
+Documents Required for the Portugal D2 Visa

 Documents required for your business

-It is important to create a thorough and well-developed business plan that will be carefully assessed based on its social, economic, and cultural impacts.
+Business plan: It is important to create a thorough and well-developed business plan that will be carefully assessed based on its social, economic, and cultural impacts.
 Your business plan should show how your company will thrive, contribute to the Portuguese economy, and support the economic growth of Portugal by paying corporate taxes.

 Your business plan should contain: